WORDS HAVE POWER

 We also live in a society that is quick to identify a person with a mental illness by their illness instead of by their identity.
-Imagine, your primary physician is concerned about your blood pressure, and he or she sends you too see a specialist.
+Imagine, your primary physician is concerned about your blood pressure, and he or she sends you to see a specialist.
 When the doctor walks into the room they look at your record and say “Good Morning, Miss Blood Pressure, my name is Dr. Stan.”
 Does this make sense?
 No. But too often people with mental illnesses are identified by their illness, or by other demeaning names, by others, and at times even themselves.
-To be truthful must of us would never really want to identify someone by their illness.
+To be truthful most of us would never really want to identify someone by their illness.
 However, it happens more often than not.

 If we want to remove stigma and begin instilling healing and hope within our community we must remove words that tear down.
-Words and labels such as: Crazy, Weirdo, Schizo, Bipolar, Nuts, (and I’m sure you can name more), are demeaning and unproductive.
+Words and labels such as Crazy, Weirdo, Schizo, Bipolar, Nuts, (and I’m sure you can name more), are demeaning and unproductive.
 The point is people are people.
 God created us all as human beings.
 Recovery is possible, but it needs to start with positive words and attitudes that create life and hope; not damaging words that hurt and destroy.
-If we as a society understand how much power is in the tongue, we can use more positive words to promote faster healing for those who suffer with mental illness.
+If we as a society understand how much power is in the tongue, we can use more positive words to promote faster healing for those who suffer from mental illness.

 “A broken bone can heal, but the wound a word opens can fester forever.”
 Anonymous

 Source: MELONCAULI.
 (2017, May 16).
 HealthProAdvice.
 Retrieved from Stigma-and-Mental-Illness Exploring-Derogatory-Terms: https://healthproadvice.com/mental-health/Stigma-and-Mental-Illness-Exploring-Derogatory-Terms